IBM-EPBL/IBM-Project-13205-1659514193/Project Development Phase/Sprint 2/README.md

-`Files related to Sprint 2 tasks are added here`
+`Files related to Sprint 2 tasks are to be added here`